quantifiedketonian/quantifiedketonian.github.io/_posts/2019-06-03-run-your-own-self-experiment.md

 1. When I started the keto diet, I knew that it takes two to six weeks to become "fat-adapted" and that I probably wouldn't be able to measure the effect of keto on my body fat percentage until at least that long.
 2. For each of the inputs and outputs, I was not very diligent at measuring regularly, but I knew that it wouldn't be difficult.
-	1. Net carbs: I set a goal to document all of my meals in Cronometer.
+	1. **Net carbs**: I set a goal to document all of my meals in Cronometer.
 It's hard when you are at social gatherings, but otherwise pretty simple to do a couple times every day.
-	2. Glucose and ketone levels: Now that I have a KetoMojo meter, I could track both after poking my finger once so I placed it in my bathroom and have made it part of my morning routine.
+	2. **Glucose and ketone levels**: Now that I have a KetoMojo meter, I could track both after poking my finger once so I placed it in my bathroom and have made it part of my morning routine.
-	3. Body fat percentage and weight: Thanks to having my Withings scale in the bathroom, this has been a part of my routine as well (as long as I keep it charged).
+	3. **Body fat percentage and weight**: Thanks to having my Withings scale in the bathroom, this has been a part of my routine as well (as long as I keep it charged).
 3. I knew that the biggest confounding factor would be exercise so I made a plan to be as consistent as possible with my exercise.
 I also planned to get at least 2 months of data so I could actually update my beliefs about the ketogenic diet's effect on my body composition and control for weekend variables and travel.

 # 3. Doing the experiment